Yep it’s true! Here’s a fuller account of our history that may explain how it happened and why….!

 The building was eventually re-opened and re-dedicated as St John’s Presbyterian Church at a service on October 6, 1985 at a service that commenced at 3pm (and went until 4:30pm!) to an estimated congregation of 450 with many seated in the hall watching the service on a relay.
 Afternoon tea followed in the hall.
 The service was led by the Moderator of the Presbytery, Rev Dr John Muller, the offical opening conducted by the Moderator of the PCV, Rt Rev Arthur Stamp, and the preacher for the occasion was Rev Prof Allan Harman whose sermon was titled ‘Glory to God’.

 Following the departure of the Rev John Webster to Newcastle (NSW) , a young exit student was appointed to St John’s after completing his studies at the Presbyterian Theologicical College in Melbourne, and soon Andrew Clarke (1995-2005) was called, ordained and inducted.
 Thus the St John’s congregation grew under the ministry of Rev Andrew Clarke (1995-2005).
-Andrew came as a single man to St John’s, but eventually married his cherished, lifetime friend Simone.
-Significantly, during these years, the St John’s congregation separated from the Eaglehawk congregation and became a Full Charge (as in, financially independent) once again, while Eaglehawk became a Home Mission Charge (as in, in continuing need of financial aid).
+Andrew came as an exit student and was ordained and inducted as Minister of the Eaglehawk and St John’s congregations.
+He came as a single man, but eventually married his cherished, lifetime friend Simone.

 The Session of St John’s in November 1995 L-R Bill Gray, Jack Boland, Dr Bill Purton, Rev Andrew Clarke, Robert Taylor, Ron Twitt and Graham Cowcher